 1. Think of yourself as an athlete

-Take your own nutrition and exercise as seriously as you take your horses’.
-After all, you are a 50:50 partnership.
+Take your own nutrition and exercise as seriously as you take your horse’s – after all, you’re a 50:50 partnership.
 Riding and managing horses is tough, physical work and if you want to perform well in your discipline you need to realise your body plays a key role in making this happen.

 2. Increase your water intake

-Nothing is more crucial to athletic performance than water.
+Nothing is more crucial to our horse rider health tips and athletic performance than water.
 Without sufficient water you will become dehydrated, which will affect your ability to think straight and react quickly.
-Always have a bottle with you to sip from at home and at a competition.
+Always have a bottle with you to sip from at home and at a competition – try a bottle with time targets on to help you stay on track.

 3. Eat little and often